-- 10.0.0.10 K2-MediaClient_he0 - 3.
-Once you have added the host names for each of K2 systems, save the file and exit the text editor. - 4.
-Copy the new hosts file onto all the other machine to save you editing it again. - 5.
+- 7. Copy the new hosts file onto all the other machine to save you editing it again. - 8.
 Proceed to "Add network hosts names for streaming".

 Sample K2 Media Client configuration and hosts file

 The following diagram illustrates one possible configuration setup, with both a K2 Media Client with internal storage and a K2 Media Client with shared storage, as well as other Grass Valley systems.